History of Laos (1945–present): Contemporary Laos (1991–present)

 The international position of Laos also remained precarious.
 Deference to Vietnam had resulted in the political and economic isolation of Laos.
 Its other borders with China and Thailand were hostile and closed.
 The policies of the government had left it dependent on Vietnam as its only ally and source of assistance.
 By the mid-1980s relations with China had begun to thaw as Chinese anger at Lao support for Vietnam in 1979 faded and Vietnamese power within Laos diminished.

 By 1986 official ties had been restored, although relations remained cool.
-Ambassadors were exchanged in 1988, the same year the Vietnam officially withdrew its troops from both Laos and Cambodia (in fact some troops remained in Laos).
+Ambassadors were exchanged in 1988, the same year Vietnam officially withdrew its troops from both Laos and Cambodia (in fact some troops remained in Laos).
 At the same time, Laos made the first steps to repairing relations with the US, co-operating with US efforts to find the remains of American air-crew shot down over Laos during the Indochina war.

 This restoration of ties was seen as necessary both to enable American aid and investment to resume, and to end covert US support for the low-level anti-communist insurgency which continued to flicker in the south.
 The government also hoped that the US would use its influence to urge Thailand to ease its economic and political pressure on Laos.
 In 1984 and again in 1987 there were border clashes between Thai and Lao forces in a disputed territory in Xainyaburī province, and Thai restrictions on trade continued to hurt Laos.

-The collapse of communism in eastern Europe which began in 1989 and ended with the fall of the Soviet Union in 1991 came a profound shock to the Lao communist leaders.
+With the collapse of communism in eastern Europe, which began in 1989 and ended with the fall of the Soviet Union in 1991, came a profound shock to the Lao communist leaders.
 Ideologically, it did not suggest to the Lao leaders that there was anything fundamentally wrong with socialism as an idea, but it confirmed for them the wisdom of the concessions in economic policy they had made since 1979.
 More practically, the Soviet Union had been the largest contributor of foreign aid to Laos, but in 1989 Mikhail Gorbachev told Kaisôn that aid would have to be sharply reduced.

 Aid was cut off completely in 1990, creating a renewed economic crisis.
 Laos was forced to ask France and Japan for emergency assistance, and also to ask the World Bank and the Asian Development Bank for aid.
 This had further consequences.
 The international agencies required further economic liberalisation and reform as a precondition for large-scale aid.
 Laos was also forced to mend its fences with the non-communist countries if it wanted their assistance.
 Laos was helped in this by the restoration of civilian government in Thailand after 1992, which ended the confrontationist policies of the previous military regimes.
 Finally, in 1989, Kaisôn visited Beijing to confirm the restoration of friendly relations, and to secure Chinese aid.